 - Re-whisk the flax egg and then add it into the bowl with the cookie ingredients.

 - Stir everything together until it’s well combined and all the ingredients are evenly distributed.

 Step 2: Add All Ingredients To A Mixing Bowl + Stir

-Once you have the cookie mixture ready, you’ll add the chocolate chips.
+Secondly, once the cookie mixture is ready, you’ll add the chocolate chips.

 Just stir them into the cookie mixture until they are evenly distributed.

 The cookie mixture should firm and hold together well enough to form a ball.

 Step 3: Add The Cookies To A Cookie Sheet

 Thirdly, transfer the cookie dough onto the prepared cookie sheet.

 I like to use a 1-1/2 inch cookie scoop so the cookies are all evenly shaped, but if you don’t have a cookie scoop you can just use a regular spoon.